 Leave this line blank.
-Per the General Terms and Conditions for General Support Grants to State Humanities Councils (for grants issued on or after December 26, 2014), NEH funds may not be used for any costs related to the purchase of land or facilities by a council or for the construction, renovation, or alteration of council-owned facilities.
+Per the General Terms and Conditions for General Operating Support Grants to State and Jurisdictional Humanities Councils (for awards issued October 1, 2024, or later), NEH funds may not be used for any costs related to the purchase of land or facilities by a council or for the construction, renovation, or alteration of council-owned facilities.